Battle of Wayna Daga: Battle

 Once the Ethiopian army found the army of Imam Ahmad, they set up camp nearby; Emperor Gelawedewos advised against engaging the enemy right away, hoping that the 50 missing Portuguese soldiers would arrive soon as "in that country fifty Portuguese are a greater reinforcement than one thousand natives."
 Over the following days, each camp proceeded to harass the other with cavalry raids.
-The allied side had the better of the exchange, keeping their opponents from venturing from their camp for supplies, until the Imam's camp managed to kill the leading Ethiopian soldier, Azmach Keflo, which demoralized the Ethiopian troops.
+The allied side had the better of the exchange, keeping their opponents from venturing from their camp for supplies, until the Imam's camp managed to kill the leading Ethiopian soldier, Azmach (Fitawrari) Keflo, which demoralized the Ethiopian troops.
 Faced with the potential desertion of his force, Galawedewos decided he could wait no longer and prepared for an assault the next day.

-The two forces started the main battle early the next day, with the Adal-Ottoman force divided into two groups.
-At first, the Muslim side succeeded in driving the allied side back, until a charge by the Ethiopian cavalry drove back the Muslim force.
-The Imam, seeing his men loosing ground, moved up to them, encouraging them, with his son at his side.
-It was here that the Imam was hit by a bullet to his chest which threw him from his horse, although the sources differ in how he died.